wealth42/nick-fury/.github/pull_request_template.md

 *Replace this text to brief your project as a user story*

 ## Assumptions you have made for this project?
-*Mention ALL assumptions you have made for this project.*
+*Mention ALL assumptions you have made for this project.
+If none, specify so.*

 ## Other information (like testing credentials)
 *If your project has some credentials necessary to explore, add them here, or mention None*